Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 Want to make your bio even more relatable?
 When sharing your personal interests and experiences with your readers, be sure to include awesome, relevant photographs.

-For example, if you and your target client base are parents then be sure to share 1-2 photographs of you with your kids.
-There’s nothing like a good visual to build connection and a sense of understanding between you and prospective clients.
+For example, if you and your target client base are parents, share one or two photographs of you with your kids.
+Nothing builds a connection and a sense of understanding like a good visual.

-Whatever your shared identity, make sure that in your photographs you look approachable – like a “real” person.
+Whatever your shared identity, make sure you look approachable in your photographs—like a “real” person.
 Now is not the time to use Instagram-perfect poses and filters.

-Next to the way you “talk” in writing, a photo is the closest thing to a prospective client actually meeting you.
+Next to how you “talk” in writing, a photo is the closest thing to a prospective client meeting you.
 You want to be relatable and human.

 Chapter 2